Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-debit.md

     + Attributes
         + id (string, required) - {{transaction.id}}  {{transaction.idPurpose}}
-        + source (TransactionParty, required) - The rail to debit.
+        + source (LightrailTransactionParty, required) - The rail to debit.
 Only `lightrail` rails that refer to a specific Value are supported.
         + amount (number, required) - The amount to debit, > 0.
         + uses (number, optional) - The number of uses to remove.
 Defaults to 0.
         + currency (string, required) - {{currency.code}}